Airstack-xyz/Substream-POC/readme.md

 ```
 source env/bin/activate
 ```
-Before activating the file make sure you set the SUBSTREAMS_API_TOKEN, after that run the python file "main.py" using
+Before running the consumer make sure you set the SUBSTREAMS_API_TOKEN, after that run the python file "main.py" using
 ```
 python3 main.py
 ```